 In May 2019, Lusmarina Campos Garcia (yes, in Brazil the names just roll off the tongue!) our Pastor from 2003 to 2012, came back to Geneva on a project and of course came back to “her” church for Sunday worship.
 As part of her well-remembered trademark, she sang for us the Irish Blessing.
 We met with Lusmarina at Terry’s place for dinner, and also at the Spaghetti Factory after worship, and said another re-goodbye at the airport (the first goodbye’s to her and husband Fico are all on video in our media archive for the year 2012).

 Most of Lusmarina’s sermons from her years as Pastor here are available on our website archive (media) either in video or PDF format.
-However, some of them are in text format and not yet converted and uploaded – here is one of them from March 2008 with a special story incorporated about our dear Kiki Lawal (who is now in New York for one year).
+Those which were uniquely in text format are also now converted and uploaded – here is one of them from March 2008 with a special story incorporated about our dear Kiki Lawal (who is now in New York for one year).

 March 2, 2008